borisdj/borisdj.github.io/_posts/2023-10-01-bitcoin-future-macro-outlook.md

 April 2024 is when next halving occurs.
 Event refers to reducing (by half) creation of new coins that miners receive as reward, and it happens every 4 years in cycles.
 Because many are buying regulary and doing DCA (Dollar-Cost Averaging) it should lead to price hike approximately ~ x2.
 It then gets media attention which attracts new people and traders, leading to hype and new all time high, that is followed by crash and bear market.
 So it has a specific market behavior but the 4 year average is constantly going up (logarithmic growth) and number of adopters increase with each round.
 Usage becomes easier as mobile apps are getting more user friendly every day.
 And imminent approval of Spot [Bitcoin ETFs](https://www.coindesk.com/policy/2023/10/20/sec-likely-to-approve-spot-bitcoin-etf-in-next-few-months-jpmorgan/)
 (Exchange-Traded Fund) will have additional impact on bull rally.
+To add here Fidelity research study [*Bitcoin First Revisited*](https://www.fidelitydigitalassets.com/research-and-insights/bitcoin-first-revisited) where it is explained why it should be considered separately from other digital assets.

 If this logic is correct, from current price of $ 27.000 on 2023/10/01, by the end of 2025 it could peak in range between 100 and 250 thousand USD.
 After this in 2026 or 2027 maybe it will fall back again to $ 100 K or even little below that (estimation based on rainbow price chart).

 ### Macro analysis (fixed money supply):